donDonald/dev_factory_opencv/README.md

 - As a developer I want OpenCV SDK for app development
 - As a developer I want to make this SDK well isolated, installing directly into host and making host messy is bad idea
 - As a developer I DON'T want to install this OpenCV manually from command line since it's OS specific and not cool
-- As a developer I want to have an option to test that SDK works properly.
+- As a developer I want to have an option to test that SDK works properly
 - As a developer I want to reduce probability of ***It's compiling for me/It's working for me*** cases
 - As CI/CD engineer I want a tool for building OpenCV apps right from let say Jenkins